Insight - Who, what, when, where, why & how?

 Depending on the location of the unit, all artwork is planned to stay on each box for between 1-3 years.
 However, Dublin Canvas reserves the right to paint over any box at any time without prior notice.

 The quality is up to you.
-Have a look at our Instagram, Facebook and gallery section for inspiration.
-There are some restrictions as outlined above but we encourage you to be as creative as possible.
+Have a look at our Instagram, Facebook and artists profile section for inspiration.
+There are some restrictions as outlined within artist brief but we encourage you to be as creative as possible.